 ✨Variations/add-ins

-For a more watery sauce - The sauce is quite thick for this jjajang tteokbokki.
-If you prefer your sauce to be thinner and more liquidy, reduce cornstarch used to 1-1 ½ tablespoons.
+For a thinner sauce - The sauce is quite thick for this jjajang tteokbokki.
+If you prefer that your sauce be thinner, reduce cornstarch to 1-1 ½ tablespoons.

 ❔Commonly asked questions